 I took Amanda back to the Pediatrician for her shots, but before that happened, I told the doctor what Amanda had been doing for the past three days.
 The Pediatrician’s first words where “I hope its not Diabetes”.
 Amanda was immediately tested via her urine, and it was confirmed, she had glucose in her urine.

 As soon as my husband and I received the news that our perfect little girl has Diabetes, our perfect little world just crumbled.
 I was in shock and could not believe that our perfect little girl was going to be having this lifelong disease and was going to be living with type 1 diabetes.

 Where Are We Now?

 My husband and I are thankful for all the help that we are getting from her doctors.
-At the time that I am writing this post, we are living in Massachusetts, and so far the medical care that my daughter has received here has been exceptional.
+At the time that I am writing this type 1 diabetes mom blog, we are living in Massachusetts, and so far the medical care that my daughter has received here has been exceptional.
 There are some horror stories about diabetics not getting proper treatment for their illness and my heart just breaks for them.
 I am very grateful that my employer’s health insurance fully covers all her medical supplies.